 2018 Predictions: Keep Your Eyes on These Chicago Neighborhoods

-Every now and then, a neighborhood in the city just kind of blows up, to put it bluntly.
-Since the year is young, we found ourselves wondering what areas will be the next to attract new rounds of residents and visitors.
+Every now and then, a neighborhood in Chicago just kind of blows up, to put it bluntly.
+Since the year is young, we found ourselves wondering what neighborhoods will be the next to attract new rounds of residents and visitors.

 Check out our picks and let us know what you think!